-Lexend vs Atkinson Hyperlegible: Which Font Wins for Reading?
+Lexend vs Atkinson Hyperlegible: Which Is Better?

 Lexend and Atkinson Hyperlegible are the two most recommended fonts for readable text.
 Both are designed to make reading easier, and both show up in every "best fonts for ADHD" list.
 But they solve different problems in different ways.